-Regardless of whether local nerves in the annulus or nerve roots in the spinal canal are being compressed, it is important to try conventional, non-invasive pain relief methods before you consider any type of spine surgery for your discogenic syndrome.
-You and your doctor can work together to design a treatment plan that includes the following:
+Regardless of whether local nerves in the disc or nerve roots in the spinal canal are being compressed, it is important to try conservative, nonsurgical pain relief methods before you consider any type of spine surgery for your discogenic syndrome.
+You and your physician can work together to design a treatment plan that includes the following:

 - Prescription or over-the-counter pain medication

 - Epidural steroid injections

 - Low-impact exercise, physical therapy and stretching

 If you have attempted a series of conservative treatments without finding any lasting relief, your physician may recommend spine surgery to treat your discogenic pain.

 If this is the case, contact Laser Spine Institute.
 We offer minimally invasive spine surgery as a safer and effective alternative to traditional open neck or open back surgery.
 Our minimally invasive decompression and minimally invasive stabilization procedures are designed to relieve pressure from a damaged disc on a nerve root, either by removing a small portion of the disc or replacing the disc with an artificial one.
 The most common treatment for our patients suffering from a damaged disc is a decompression surgery, though some cases of a degenerative disc may require a stabilization surgery.

 Because our methods are minimally invasive and do not require any muscle disruption, our patients can experience a shorter recovery time^ and lower risk of infection compared to traditional open neck or open back surgery.